 Oxidation-reduction reactions involve changes in the electronic structure of atoms and molecules.
 Oxidation represents a loss of electrons and reduction of a gain of electrons.
-Electron losses and gains result from direct transfer of electrons from one substance to another or from transfer of electrons in association with an hydrogen and oxygen or some other atom.
+Electron losses and gains result from the direct transfer of electrons from one substance to another or from the transfer of electrons in association with hydrogen and oxygen or some other atom.

 Reduction involves any one of the following:

 PbO + C → Pb + CO

 Lithium aluminium hydride is a powerful hydride donor reagent.
 It reduces esters, acids, nitriles and amides as well as aldehydes and ketones.

 Reaction with Alcohols

 Reduction of Camphor

 Carbonyl compounds are reduced which reagents which transfer a hydride from boron or aluminium.
 Sodium borohydride is a mild reducing agent which reacts rapidly with aldehydes and ketones but only slowly with esters.